tvand7093/Xpressional/README.md

 GitHub repo can be found [here](https://github.com/tvand7093/Xpressional).

+## Environment
+** You must be using one of the following IDE's **
+* Visual Studio
+* Xamarin Studio

 ## Steps to Install
 1. Copy the contents of this repository to your local machine.
-2. Open up Visual Studio or Xamarin Studio
-3. Open the project named 'Xpressional' at the root of the directory and wait for everything to load.
+2. Open the newly downloaded/unziped folder and double click on `Xpressional.sln`
+3. If Visual Studio prompts about unsafe code, click continue until you can see the whole solution structure.
-4. You should now be able to build the application with default settings on the project.
+4. Now you should be able to simply press the 'Play' button to build the application and it will place the contents in `Xpressional/bin/Debug` as `Xpressional.exe`.

 ## Steps to Test
 Navigate to the `Xpressional/bin/Debug` folder after building the application.